ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 In this post I will provide some examples of what has changed between rtweet 0.7.0 and rtweet 1.0.0.
 I hope both the changes and this guide will help all users.
-I won't provide a full list of changes but you can consult it on the [NEWS](https://docs.ropensci.org/rtweet/news/index.html).
+I highlight the most important and interesting changes in this blog post, for a full list of changes you can consult it on the [NEWS](https://docs.ropensci.org/rtweet/news/index.html).

 ## **Big breaking change**